Part of a Topping Mini-Series

 Those numbers specify peak power and not continuous, but the unit still has plenty and you won’t have to worry too much about it.

 How about the E30?

-In the box, there’s the DAC, a warranty card, user manual, USB cable, and remote.
+In the box, there’s the DAC, a warranty card, a user manual, a USB cable, and a remote.

-Numbers that ruin the actual audio experience and result in people going back and forth about measurements rather than listen to and talk about music.
+In my opinion, these numbers ruin the actual audio experience and result in people going back and forth about measurements rather than listening to and talking about music.